dawid-sklodowski/chupacabra/README.md

 ### Usage
 While being in your browser or other application press keyboard shortcut that you assigned to chupacabra.
-It will find fetch your password into clipboard from encrypted password storage or generate a new one for you.
+It will paste your password for you (into field you have focused in).

+Password is being fetched into clipboard from encrypted password storage or new one is generated.

-Having your password in clipboard press cmd-V to paste it.
+Password stays in clipboard, so you can use ```cmd-v``` to paste your it anywhere.